airs0urce/arduino_bicycle_turn_signals/README.md

 Press right button - turn on right led light or turn off right led light.

 If left button pressed when right led light blinking, it will stop right led and start left.
-If left button pressed when left led light blinking, it will turn off left led light.
+If right button pressed when left led light blinking, it will turn off left led light.
 The same logic for right turn button.

 Video: https://www.youtube.com/watch?v=uAnk8ksx8WE